zkparty/setup-mpc-ui/README.md

 The client application is a node.js app to facilitate ceremony setup, monitoring, and contribution.

 Contribution computation is performed in the browser.
-The computation code is compiled to WASM, based on [this repo](https://github.com/glamperd/phase2-bn254), a fork of [Kobi Gurkan's phase 2 computation module](https://github.com/kobigurk/phase2-bn254) with these changes:
+The computation code is compiled to WASM, based on snarkjs v0.4.15 with these changes:
-* For the WASM build, return the result hash to the caller.
+* Progress is reported by invoking a callback.
-* Also for the WASM build: Progress is reported by invoking a callback.
+* At the end of the computation, return the result hash to the caller.
-* Corrected errors in progress report count totals.
+* The total number of points to be computed is pre-calculated so that progress counts are accurate

 ### functions
 A node.js application providing code to be deployed as Firebase functions.
 These functions provide housekeeping services.